Riona

-Riona (Riy-OW-Naa) is an Africa Magic original period drama set in a 12th Century Itsekiri kingdom.
+Riona (Riy-OW-Naa) is an Africa Magic original period drama set in a 12th-century Itsekiri kingdom.
 It was directed by James Omokwe.
 It stars Big Brother Naija season 1 housemate, Frank Konwea, Elvina Ibru, Najite Dede and Mimi Chaka.
 It premiered on September 28, 2020.
 It airs on DStv channel 151 and streams on Showmax.

 Plot summary

-The kingdom of Oyomere is under siege when a prophecy about a child born under the rising of a dark moon is coming to destroy King Ofotonku and bring his reign to an end.
-This unsettles King Ofotonku and he orders the killing of children born under the dark moon to avert the prophecy, but four of the targeted children survive.
-Of the four, Tsema and Aghan (Ofotkun's heir) cross paths by chance, for they are children born under the dark moon and destined to bring down Ofotonku's dictatorship.
+The kingdom of Oyomere is under siege when a prophecy about a child born under the rising of a dark moon is coming to destroy King Ofotokun and bring his reign to an end.
+This unsettles King Ofotokun and he orders the killing of children born under the dark moon to avert the prophecy, but four of the targeted children survive.
+Of the four, Tsema and Aghan (Ofotokun's heir) cross paths by chance, and as they are children born under the dark moon they are destined to bring down Ofotokun's dictatorship.
 Riona also tells the story of social classes; The highborn Omajaja and the low born Irale and their struggles for freedom.